sebranchett/ecs-jupyterhub-pluto-python/README.md

 **Note:**
 Destroying the HubStack will not destroy the permanent EFS storage.
 Destroying the FrameStack will destroy the EFS storage, if you have set `efs_policy: 'DESTROY'` in the `config.yaml` file.

+## Helper Scripts
+Two helper scripts are included in this repository:
+- `cleanup_user_pool.sh` only works if there is exactly one Cognito UserPool.
+It removes all users from that one Cognito UserPool
+- `update_check.sh` compares the currently used and the most up-to-date versions of JupyterHub and Julia

 ## Security

 Inherited from Avishay Bar.